woelper/oculante/testing.md

 Things to improve not related to removing Notan
 - [ ] Painting should not be a mode but rather a normal operator
+- [ ] When entering a directory in the file browser and there is a search filter, the filter should be cleared when entering a directory

 Things to keep in mind: